sumair789-lgtm/urdu-ocr-codesaviours-si26--Sumair-/README.md

 As the Urdu Language Script is more cursive then English and the words are joined together with no proper spacing so it becomes difficult to recognize those letter by the computer.

 ## 2 Real World Use Cases
-1: Preservation of old Pakistani News Papers like Jung etc
+1: Preservation of old Pakistani News Papers like Jung etc.

 2: For the Visually impaired people that helps them to converte text-to-speech for becoming an accessibility tools.